AusClimateService/data-code-group/roadmap.md

 so that a record of how they were created exists even if they become separated from the associated `code/` directory (see Appendix 1).

-Ideally the `code/` directory should be a git repository that is hosted in the [ACS GitHub organisation](https://github.com/AusClimateService) (Appendix 2) so there's a place that users can submit issues and ask questions about the processed data.
+Ideally, the `code/` directory should be a git repository that is hosted in the [ACS GitHub organisation](https://github.com/AusClimateService) (Appendix 2) so there's a place that users can submit issues and ask questions about the processed data.